DataLiteracyPlayground/DataLiteracyPlayground/CONTRIBUTING.md

 In addition we are creating a created list of teaching and learning resources for each area of the playground.

+Please see Issues for specific items we are currently seeking help with.

 If you have questions or issues pushing to GitHub, please email: datalitplayground@gmail.com

 This project will require assistance from: